 Spiedini are chargrilled Italian meat skewers, generally separated by folded sheets of zucchini or molten mozzarella.
 In the South or near the Amalfi coast (where Carnevale grew up) seafood is the skewer of choice, most often drizzled with lemon.

 Marta's wood-fired oven isn’t just for pizza.
 Carnevale and his team also make a crisp-edged, fluffy-centred schiacciata flat bread, which they top with almost anything.
 Because it’s going to be paired with a summer cocktail, its best with something salty and punchy, like a strip of prosciutto, Carnevale says.

 3. Potato croquette

-Carnevale, like most coastal Italians, is a sucker for fried food, particularly when his ungreased hand is holding a spritz.
+Carnevale, like most coastal Italians, is a sucker for fried food, particularly when his ungreased hand is holding an Aperol Spritz.
 Croquettes, served crumbly and hot, are an aperitivo staple, he says.

 4. Crostini melanzane

 Crostini can be a lot of things – stale sourdough, grilled ciabatta or a baked baguette – the key is the crunch.
 “They’re a true classic.
 You can have crostini topped with anything.
 My favourite is the marinated eggplant with buffalo mozzarella and basil.”

 Makes 1 serve.
 Approx. 1.3 standard drinks.

 90ml Italian prosecco

 30ml soda water